WormBase/huggingface-biosentence-classifier/README.md

 - Fine-tuned models and tokenizers are saved in the specified output directory.
 - Evaluation metrics are printed for each classification task.

+## Pre-trained Models
+Pretrained models can be found on [Hugging Face](https://huggingface.co/alliance-genome-account).